FelippeBritto/heroes_api/README.md

   localhost:3000/ //Default rote
-  localhost:3000/allHeroes //Get an array with all heroes localhost:3000/heroes/{slug} //Search a hero by slug localhost:3000/search/{any} //Search a hero by any info
+  localhost:3000/allHeroes //Get an array with all heroes localhost:3000/heroes/{slug} //Search a hero by slug localhost:3000/search?q={something} //Search a hero by any info

+## Also avaliable at https://brito-api-heroes.herokuapp.com/ {routes above}
 ```